The Winstanley School

 The Winstanley School is a coeducational secondary school located in Braunstone Town in the English county of Leicestershire.

-The school specialises in sports, and a range of sporting and community facilities have been developed to support the specialism.
+The school has an all-weather pitch, an indoor swimming pool, a dance studio, and a sports hall.

-The school celebrated its 50th anniversary in 2012, along with the celebration of the Olympics that year.
+The school celebrated its 50th anniversary in 2012.
 The school also converted to academy status in 2012.
-A painting was painted by an Art Teacher and students.

 Previously, The Winstanley School was a middle school educating pupils aged 11 to 14 (academic years 7 to 9).
 However, from September 2014 the school expanded to be a full secondary school educating pupils up to the age of 16.
 The school was formerly known as Winstanley Community College.